isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

-Listing to see if the course you intend to teach is listed under the “Accepted” listing before applying.&nbsp; As some courses have an adequate supply of training providers, we will not be accepting applications for courses not listed in the ‘Accepted” listing until&nbsp; further notice.&nbsp;
-We will continue to monitor the demand for these courses, and will accept applications at the next opening window should more training providers required by then.&nbsp;</p>
+Listing to see if the course you intend to teach is listed under the “Accepted” listing before applying.&nbsp; As some courses have an adequate supply of training providers, we will not be accepting applications for courses not listed in the ‘Accepted” listing until&nbsp;further notice.&nbsp; We will continue to monitor the demand for these courses, and will accept applications at the next opening window should more training providers required by then.&nbsp;</p>
 <p>2.&nbsp;&nbsp;&nbsp; You may refer to <a href="https://www.onepa.gov.sg/courses" rel="noopener noreferrer nofollow" target="_blank">onePA</a> to identify the correct